SpencerBrown/SpencerBrown.github.io/_posts/2016-02-15-osx-linux-dual-boot.md

 2. Download and unzip the rEFInd binary zip package from [Rod Smith's project](http://www.rodsbooks.com/refind/getting.html).
 Make sure the unzipped directory is in your Downloads directory.
 3. Shutdown (power off) the Mac.
 4. Hold down the Command and R keys and press and release Power.
 This should boot your Mac into Recovery mode.
-5. If you enabled FileVault2 encryption of your macOS hard drive, unlock the drive by running Disk Utility and choosing File/Unlock Disk from the menus, then quit Directory Utility.
+5. If you enabled FileVault2 encryption of your macOS hard drive, unlock the drive by running Disk Utility and choosing File/Unlock Disk from the menus, then quit Disk Utility.
+With macOS Sierra, you may need to Open Disk Image.
 6. Run Terminal from the Utilities menu.
 7. Run `df -h` and find where the main hard drive is mounted (it will be something like `/Volumes/Macintosh HD`.
 8. Change to the rEFInd directory, something like `cd /Volumes/Macintosh HD/Users/<your-account>/Downloads/refind-bin-0.10.2`.